Legal culture: Western vs non-Western legal culture

 Western legal culture is unified in the systematic reliance on legal constructs.
 Such constructs include corporations, contracts, estates, rights and powers.
-These concepts are not only nonexistent in primitive or traditional legal systems but they can also be predominately incapable of expression in those language systems which form the basis of such legal cultures.
+These concepts are not only nonexistent in primitive or traditional legal systems but they can also be predominantly incapable of expression in those language systems which form the basis of such legal cultures.

 As a general proposition, the concept of legal culture depends on language and symbols and any attempt to analyze non-western legal systems in terms of categories of modern western law can result in distortion attributable to differences in language.
 So while legal constructs are unique to classical Roman, modern civil and common law cultures, legal concepts or primitive and archaic law get their meaning from sensed experience based on facts as opposed to theory or abstract.
 Legal culture therefore in the former group is influenced by academics, learned members of the profession and historically, philosophers.
 The latter group's culture is harnessed by beliefs, values and religion at a foundational level.

 Historical studies of European 'cultures of law' have focused on the problem of explaining the context in which law operates, and how to understand the expectations and perceptions of law, justice and authority among the members of different groups who made use of legal norms, tools and fora.

 Traditional law in Africa is based on natural justice and lacks abstract concepts.
 This is characteristic of cultures that have an absence of written language, which is necessary to elaborate concepts into theory.
 The doctrines of traditional African law are based on social considerations whereby parties to disputes seek not declarations of right or wrong but rather they seek restitution of social relationships.